Complex (super)-matrix models with external sources and $q$-ensembles of Chern-Simons and ABJ(M) type: Introduction

-Further examples beyond the topological $U(N)_{k}$ Chern--Simons theory are the ABJ(M) theories \cite{ABJM,ABJ}, supersymmetric $\mathcal{N}=6$ $ U(N_{1})_{k}\times U(N_{2})_{-k}$ Chern--Simons-matter theories.
+Further examples beyond the topological $U(N)_{k}$ Chern--Simons theory are the ABJ(M) theories \cite{ABJM,ABJ}, supersymmetric $ U(N_{1})_{k}\times U(N_{2})_{-k}$ Chern--Simons-matter theories preserving twelve supercharges.
 The partition function of ABJ theory on $\cS^{3}$ has the matrix model representation \cite{Kapustin:2009kz}

-where the relation between the string coupling $g_{s}$ and the Chern--Simons level $k\in \mathbb{Z}$ is $g_{s}=\frac{2\pi i}{k}$.
-It was shown in \cite{MaPutExact} that equation \eqref{eq:ABJM} defines a supermatrix model related to the ordinary matrix model for $U(N)$ Chern--Simons theory on lens spaces \cite{Aganagic:2002,Halmagyi:2003}.
-The approach of \cite{MaPutExact} has been applied in \cite{ABJexact} to exactly solve the ABJ partition function.
+where the relation between the string coupling $g_{s}$ and the Chern--Simons level $k\in \mathbb{Z}$ is $g_{s}=\frac{2\pi \mathrm{}i}{k}$.
+It was shown in \cite{MaPutExact} that equation \eqref{eq:ABJM} defines a supermatrix model related to the ordinary matrix model for $U(N)$ Chern--Simons theory on the lens space $\mathbb{S}^3 / \mathbb{Z}_2$ \cite{Aganagic:2002,Halmagyi:2003}.
+The approach of \cite{MaPutExact} has been applied in \cite{ABJexact} to evaluate exactly the ABJ partition function.
 We will show how the relation uncovered between LSZ and Chern--Simons matrix models extends to the supermatrix models \eqref{eq:superLSZ}-\eqref{eq:ABJM}.

-This paper will have two parts.
-In the first one, we will establish the relationship between the two sets of matrix models described above, exactly in the manner explained.
-This is a random matrix result, linking two families of models: complex matrix models with external sources on one hand, $q$-ensembles that appear in Chern--Simons theory on the other.
-The relationship is also not between the same observables.
-On one hand, we have partition functions (albeit generalized via different choices of external matrices) and probabilities in the $q$-ensembles, corresponding to different observables in the Chern--Simons theory.
-This result can also be appreciated independently of the gauge theoretic origin of both sets of models.
-The Chern--Simons matrix model for example, also plays a prominent role in the subject of non-intersecting Dyson Brownian motion \cite{Grabiner:1999,BaikSuidan:2007}, see \cite{HaroTierz:2004,Takahashi:2012}.

-Then, in the second part, we will dwell a bit more on the interpretation of the LSZ model in noncommutative field theory because, since the work \cite {LSZ1,LSZ2}, the same matrix model \eqref{eq:CSMM} has appeared in other works, dealing with gauge theories in noncommutative $\R^{3}$ instead \cite{GereJuricWallet:2015,Wallet:2016}.
-Thus, it is interesting to study further this, more so given the new interpretations obtained for the model in the first paper of this paper.